boborbt/ansi_colors/README.markdown

 Ansi Colors
 ===========

-This gem adds methods to colorize string using ansi escape codes.
+This gem adds methods to colorize strings using ansi escape codes.
 The gem works by adding methods to the standard String class.
-Added methods all starts with the prefix 'ansi_' and continue with the name of one of the names defined in the ANSI_CMD hash in ansi_colors.rb.
+All added methods start with the prefix 'ansi_' and continue with one of the symbols defined in the ANSI_CMD hash in ansi_colors.rb.

 Example: